- Can we host adult trainings if our educational community or organization has recently experienced a completed suicide?

 We recommend that you take the Trevor Ally Training prior to attending a Trevor CARE Training.

 Who can attend adult education trainings?

-The skills learned in our Ally and CARE trainings are applicable to a variety of different health and human service providers, professional educators, school staff and adults who work with young people.
+The skills learned in our Trevor Ally and Trevor CARE trainings are applicable to a variety of different health and human service providers, professional educators, school staff and adults who work with young people.

 Can you focus training curriculum on a particular issue?

 Absolutely – once you submit your training request we will follow up with you to gather more information about your specific needs.
 We have experience focusing on:

 - Family Behaviors: What Can Increase or Decrease the Risk?

 - Bullying and Suicide: What is the connection?

 - Safe Messaging: Talking About Suicide and LGBTQ Youth